marciogualtieri/About/README.md

 * For a sample of my Clojure skills refer to [Clojure-Paintshop](https://github.com/marciogualtieri/Clojure-PaintShop).

-* For some katas, refer to my [Kata Repository](https://github.com/marciogualtieri/Katas).
-As a clean coder, I believe that katas are an important tool to keep my skills sharp (it doesn't hurt that they are fun to do too).
+* For some fun katas refer to my [Kata Repository](https://github.com/marciogualtieri/Katas).
+As a clean coder, I believe that katas are an important tool to keep my skills sharp.

 ## Data Science